 If you're looking for some reliable, well-flying indoor sport planes, please check these out.
 They're a blast to build and fly.

 Time for an update to one of LCP's best sellers.
 The Mountain Lion Mark II boasts even simpler construction, smaller structures for covering, a slightly larger wingspan, updates to wing geometry and engineering, and still provides that great first-flight reliability that's made it a favorite in classrooms, group build settings and summer camps!
 Purchase singly ($8), as a six-pack($30) or at the $4 per plane group-build price.
 Builds with Titebond, CA, Ambroid--you name it--and best of all: No knives or pins required.
+Tax-Free purchases available for public institutions.
+No-Cost shipping available for bulk purchases in the Colorado Springs area.

 I hate to get ride of this great shot of the Ellipsis, so it's staying right here.
 More curves than the Amalfi Drive.
 14" span, 5 1/4" chord!
 (Yes, an exercise in low-aspect ratio wings) 8 grams, Ikara molded 6" propset--now ready to ship.